How to get from Bohol to Camiguin

 Going to...

 Also called the “Island Born of Fire,” Camiguin has the most number of volcanoes per square kilometre in the world.
-Even now, volcanic activity continues to reshape the island, making it a very interesting place to visit.
+What’s more interesting is that even now, volcanic activity continues to reshape the island of Camiguin.

 Bohol to Camiguin by Ferry

 A faster and more convenient option would be to take a taxi from your hotel to Jagna Port.
-Depending on your location, taxi rates range from 2,500 PHP ($43.50) to 3,000 PHP ($52.00).
-Travel time with the taxi is 1.5 hours.
+Depending on your location, taxi rates range from 3,000 PHP ($50) to 3,500 PHP ($58).
+Travel time with a taxi is around 1.5 hours

 Step 2: Jagna Port to Camiguin

-All ferries depart from Jagna Port and dock at Camiguin’s Balbagon Pier.
-From here, you can take a tricycle to your accommodation.
+Ferries dock at Balbagon Pier in Camiguin.
+From there, you can take a tricycle to your accommodation.

 Camiguin is an island paradise.
 So let’s make sure your accommodation allows you to enjoy the views to the maximum.